BazzaCuda/MinimalistMediaPlayerX/_resources/resource_mdBookmarks.md

 You can bookmark the current position/timestamp of an audio or video file and restart playback from that point at any time in the future

-The timestamp is saved in the _MinimalistMediaPlayer.conf_ file until such time as you delete it
+- the timestamp is saved in the _MinimalistMediaPlayer.conf_ file until such time as you delete it
+- you can of course manually edit the _MinimalistMediaPlayer.conf_ file and delete all your bookmarks in one go
+- manually editing the .conf file will not disrupt any currently-running copies of **MMP**

 Control | Action
 ------- | ------